ContainerCraft/Kargo/README.md

 ## About

-Kargo is a community project to build the first Platform Engineered Homelab for the ContainerCraft community.
-The project is a collaboration between the ContainerCraft community and the Kubernetes industry leaders and practitioners to build a common sharable platform for learning, experimentation, and collaboration.
+Kargo is a community project to build the first Platform Engineered virtualization environment to replace the need for hypervisors that may no longer be suitable for cloud-native environments.
+The project is a collaboration between the ContainerCraft community, Kubernetes industry leaders, virtualization experts, and practitioners to build a common sharable platform for virtualized environments in both on-prem, cloud, and local environments.

 For more information, see the [Kargo Project FAQ](FAQ.md).